andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 "Crown Heights"

-"Wanna split a cab?"
+"Oh nice!
+That's pretty close to where I'm going, wanna split a cab?"

 "Hell of a deal"

-A few hours later we find ourselves at Herbert Von King Park in the heart of Bed Stuy with grumbling bellies.
+A few hours later said cab drops us at Herbert Von King Park in the heart of Bed Stuy with grumbling bellies.

-"There's a great ramen place near here but it doesn't open till noon, wanna grab a drink while we wait"
+"There's an awesome ramen place near here but it doesn't open till noon, wanna grab a drink while we wait?"

 "Great idea"

-I follow Zach with enough luggage to outfit two days of working in Manhattan, a week of hiking in Norway, a wedding in St. Louis, and general city rompabout wear.
+I follow Zach towing an assemblage of luggage to outfit two days of working in Manhattan, a week of hiking in Norway, a wedding in St. Louis, and general city rompabout wear.
 We find a spot on the patio at **CAPT.
 DAN'S**
 <span class="text-danger">*"Good Time"*</span> **TAVERN**, an eclectic